HfMT-ZM4/odot-syntax-support/Readme.md

 odot expression language syntax support for text editors.

-urrentely only Visual Studio Code is tested.
+Currentely only Visual Studio Code is tested.

 To install, copy the `odot-vscode` folder into your `~/.vscode` folder, and restart the IDE if it's already running.
 Once installed, the text editor will syntax highlight files with the `.odot` extension.